-In Vitro Fertilisation (IVF) is one of the most common procedures performed at Barbados Fertility Centre.
+In Vitro Fertilisation (IVF) is one of the most common procedures performed at Barbados Fertility Center.
 IVF when translated means fertilisation “in glass” and refers to the process where a woman’s eggs are fertilised with male sperm outside of her body in a laboratory to produce embryos.
 IVF is an option for many couples who struggle to conceive naturally.
 Once these embryos are created they are transferred to the woman’s uterus after 3 to 5 days and it is here that nature takes over for the embryo/s to implant and progress to a successful pregnancy.
-At Barbados Fertility Centre our patients come to us from all over the world to avail of our high IVF success rates which considerably higher than the national average rates for both the UK & US.
+At Barbados Fertility Center our patients come to us from all over the world to avail of our high IVF success rates which considerably higher than the national average rates for both the UK & US.

 Blastocyst Transfer IVF